 Note the pushrod in place, and notice the little dimple on the end.
 The other end is flat and does not have a dimple.
 This is how the pushrod should be installed.

 - Also note the small notch at the lower-left part of the crankcase in the above pic.
 Apparently Kawi thought this issue to be likely enough that they put in a drain!

 - Pull out the pushrod, at least a bit.
 The seal shouldn't pop out with it, but it might.
-As I mentioned, mine didn't appear to even be pressed into the crankcase.
+As I mentioned, mine didn't appear to even be pressed into the engine cover.

 - Now's a good time to check the condition of the seal and the pushrod.
 There shouldn't be any grooves or significantly rough spots on the it, replace it if it appears damaged.
 The seal should always just be replaced.

 Note: If you're checking partzilla.com or a similar site with diagrams, the pushrod is on the "Clutch" diagram and the seal is in the "Left Engine Cover(s)" diagram.

 - Assuming your parts are good, or you have new ones, reassemble everything.
 Push the pushrod back into the engine.
 There's a little hole deep in the crancase that it goes through; a flashlight will help here.

 Make sure you have the pushrod going in the right way.
 Remember the dimple on the *left* side?

 - Put the oil seal onto the pushrod and into the engine.
 You'd expect the hole to be countersunk, but it isn't.
-You don't want to press it all the way through.
+You don't want to press it all the way through or you'll have to remove the left engine cover to retrieve it.
 Get it seated, then put a large-ish washer over it and tap it in with a deep-well socket.
-The seal should be flush with the surface of the crankcase.
+The seal should be flush with the surface of the engine cover.

 - Once it looks (again) like the pic in step 6, bolt your slave cylinder back in place and torque to 61 inch-lbs.
 That's not a lot, so get the torque wrench on it after the bolts are barely snug.